The diet I follow is based on a few simple principles that I use.

 Cabbages are very nutritious food, rich in vitamin K and C and many others.
 They support a healthy digestive system and help heal ulcers and infections.

 You can read more about the properties and benefits of cabbage here: The worlds healthiest foods: cabbage

-I eat a high amount of different kinds of cabbage everyday.
+I eat a high amount of different kinds of cabbage every day.
 Red and white cabbage can be eaten raw, but it is best to cook green cabbage leaves to reduce the amount of oxalic acid (which triggers inflammation in the body) and make them easier to digest.

-I love edible wild greens and I have learned to recognise them by learning from other people with experience.
+I love edible wild greens and I have learned to recognise some of them by learning from other people with experience.
 I include them in my diet as much as I can and I follow my cravings on what to eat.